Diabetes and Vascular Problems

 Talk to your doctor if you have pain in your legs while walking, pain in your feet at rest, or of you have a sore on your leg.
 These may be signs of PAD.

-- Managing blood sugars, blood pressure and cholesterol as recommended by your doctor
+- Managing blood sugars, blood pressure and cholesterol as recommended by your care team

 Early detection and treatment is critical to limb preservation.

-Our Heart and Vascular Center in Worcester, Massachusetts provides adults and children with the most comprehensive care for all types of heart disease and vascular conditions.
+The UMass Memorial Heart and Vascular Center provides adults and children with the most comprehensive care for all types of heart disease and vascular conditions.

 The Healing Powers of Placenta